trohit/ik/systemdesign/backend/COMPONENTS/MGMT/Kubernetes/k8s_cmds.md

 \# will open the specified YAML file in your default editor, and any changes you make will be applied to the live object.

+\# also any changes will be recorded as part of change review process

 kubectl replace -f deployment-definition.yaml

 Or